10 Tool Storage Hacks for Your Cabinet-Style Box

 You’ve invested a lot of money in that high-performance cabinet-style tool box sitting out in the garage.
 You love the heavy-duty casters.
 The oversized drawers really get your blood pumping when you think about all the space they offer.
 Just seeing its bright red color every time you step into the garage makes you fall in love with it all over again.

 As great as your tool box is, you have discovered it doesn’t quite meet your needs.
 After all, there is only so much you can do with four drawers and the space under the lid.
 Well, we have some good news.
-Tool boxes can be hacked just like anything else.
+Tool boxes can be hacked just like anything else, and there are a plethora of storage hacks for your tool cabinet.

 How easy is it to hack a tool box?
 That depends.
 How handy are you with the actual tools you own?
 Provided that all of the tools you have accumulated are not just for show, there are lots of crazy things you can do to improve what is an otherwise plain tool storage solution.